Frequently Asked Questions

 Session length is completely up to you and your therapist.
 We find that clients make the most strides when consistently doing longer sessions.
 We have found the “sweet spot” for traditional therapy is 90 mins.
 Choose between 60, 90, 120 min, 3 hours, 4 hours, or an intensive which could last up to 3 days (24 total hours).
 We are committed to doing what works, not just what is “typical”.

 We are Out of Network and do not process insurance claims in our office.
-We provide superbills (a receipt) for clients to submit with their insurance for reimbursement.
-Many insurance policies provide an out of network benefit.
+We provide superbills (a receipt) for clients to submit with their insurance for a reimbursement.
+Many insurance policies provide an Out of Network benefit.
 We recommend you contact your insurance company to see what coverage and reimbursement you are eligible for.
+Our admin team is happy to assist you in any way!

-Why have we chosen to not work with insurance?
+Why have we chosen to not partner with insurance?

-You should decide what’s best for your mental healthcare, not your insurance company (who only cares about their bottom line).
+You should decide what’s best for your mental healthcare, not your insurance company.

 ***All session fees are due at the time of service.